What is a No Ball? Your Complete Guide To All Forms of No Ball Rules in Cricket

 While it may not always be easy to correctly assess waist height no balls all the time, the fundamental principle behind this ruling is based on a rather simple concept, which can be understood by any ardent cricket lover.

 The waist height no ball rules in cricket are covered under Law 41.1 of the MCC Laws of Cricket.
-It states that any delivery which passes or would have presumably passed over the waist height of a batter standing upright at the popping crease, then a no ball must be called by the umpire.
+A no ball above waist bowled simply implies any delivery which passes or would have presumably passed over the waist height of a batter standing upright at the popping crease.

 41.7 Bowling of dangerous and unfair non-pitching deliveries